ivonsoft/BlazorCanvasClock/readme.md

 This project does not contain test folder

-## Deployment, Debbuging
+## Deployment - container

-This scenario does not include docker file to test and debug project in container
+This scenario does not include docker file to deploy, test and debug project in container

+## Debugging

+Debugging is available in VSCode on your host machine, two files are responsible for configuration: task and launch file in .vscode folder

 ## Contributing